 Required Minimum Distributions from Retirement Accounts

-Under current law, you must begin taking annual withdrawals from certain retirement accounts when you reach age 72.
+Under current law, you must begin taking annual withdrawals from certain retirement accounts when you reach age 73.
 These required minimum distributions (RMDs) from 401(k) plans, traditional IRAs, SEP IRAs and SIMPLE IRAs are calculated based on your age and your account balance at the end of the previous year.
 Because RMDs are treated as taxable income, they can push you into a higher tax bracket and expose you to higher-than-expected federal income tax liabilities as well as state and local taxes.
-Advanced planning is the best way to help you minimize the impact of RMDs on your finances in retirement.
-For example, you may delay RMDs from a 401(k) plan when you continue to work for the employer sponsoring the plan.
-Another option when you do not need to rely on RMDs from your IRA to cover living expenses is to transfer up to $100,000 to a charitable organization.

-About the Author: Sean Deviney is a CFP®* professional, a retirement plan advisor and a director with Provenance Wealth Advisors (PWA), an independent financial services firm affiliated with Berkowitz Pollack Brant Advisors + CPAs.
-For more information, call (954) 712-8888 or email info@provwealth.com.
+About the Author: Sean Deviney is a CFP®* professional, a retirement plan advisor and a director with Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with PWA Securities, LLC.
+He can be reached at the firm’s Fort Lauderdale, Fla., office at (954) 712-8888 or info@provwealth.com.

-Provenance Wealth Advisors, 515 E. Las Olas Blvd., Ft.
+Provenance Wealth Advisors (PWA), 200 E. Las Olas Blvd., 19th Floor, Ft.
 Lauderdale, FL 33301 (954) 712-8888.

 This material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
-Any opinions are those of PWA and not necessarily those of Raymond James.
-You should discuss any tax or legal matters with the appropriate professional.
-The information contained in this report has been obtained from sources considered to be reliable, but Raymond James does not guarantee that the foregoing material is accurate or complete.
+The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
+There is no guarantee that these statements, opinions or forecasts provided herein will prove to be correct.

-* Certified Financial Planner Board of Standards Inc. owns the certification marks CFP®, CERTIFIED FINANCIAL PLANNER™ and federally registered CFP (with flame design) in the U.S., which it awards to individuals who successfully complete CFP Board’s initial and ongoing certification requirements.
+* Certified Financial Planner Board of Standards Inc. owns the certification marks CFP®, CERTIFIED FINANCIAL PLANNER™ and federally registered CFP (with flame design) in the U.S., which it awards to individuals who successfully complete the CFP Board’s initial and ongoing certification requirements.